CrazyMeowl/PlantVsZombie_OOP_2020/README.md

 # PlantVsZombie-OOP-Pygame
+# For all dev:

-# Download Python, SublimeText 3, Pycharm(optional)
+ Download Python, SublimeText 3, Pycharm(optional)
 # Remember to add Python to PATH

+# For all user:
-# Open CMD and type : pip install pygame
+ Open CMD and type : pip install pygame
-# mọi thứ m chỉnh o
+ Also : pip install pygame_menu